qaalabs/DE5M4/docs/day2/source-control/github-forking.md

 - Wait for GitHub to complete the forking process
 - You now have your own copy of the repository!

+!!! note "Because this is your own copy, it means you can add and edit files"

 **Verify your fork**

 - Ensure you're now on your forked version of the repository